-With respect to a Component Index, a "currency business day," is a day on which (a) The City of New York and the principal financial center for the Component Currency of such Component Index (London, England with respect to the European Union Euro and the British Pound Sterling and Tokyo, Japan with respect to the Japanese Yen) are open for dealings in foreign exchange and (b) banking institutions in The City of New York and such principal financial center for the Component Currency of such Component Index are not otherwise authorized or required by law, regulation or executive order to close.
+With respect to a Component Index, a "currency business day," is a day on which (a) dealings in foreign currency in accordance with the practice of the foreign exchange market seen in The City of New York and the principal financial center for the Component Currency of such Component Index (London, England with respect to the European Union Euro and the British Pound Sterling and Tokyo, Japan with respect to the Japanese Yen) and (b) banking institutions in The City of New York and such principal financial center for the Component Currency of such Component Index are not otherwise authorized or required by law, regulation or executive order to close.

-Supplemental Information About the EURO STOXX 50®
+Supplemental Information About the EURO STOXX 50[®] Index

-The EURO STOXX 50[®] is calculated, maintained and published by STOXX Limited.
+The EURO STOXX 50[®] Index is calculated, maintained and published by STOXX Limited.
 STOXX Limited was formerly a joint venture between Deutsche Börse AG, Dow Jones & Company and SWX Swiss Exchange.
 Following a change in the shareholders of STOXX Limited, the joint venture now comprises Deutsche Börse AG and SIX Group AG.
 In addition, on March 1, 2010, STOXX Limited announced the removal of the "Dow Jones" prefix from all of its indices, including the EURO STOXX 50[®] Index.

-Accordingly, all references in the accompanying product supplement no. 168-A-I to the Dow Jones "EURO STOXX 50[®] Index" will be deemed to refer to the "EURO STOXX 50[®] Index."
-We have entered into a non-exclusive license with STOXX Limited (including its affiliates) for the right to use the EURO STOXX 50[®] Index in connection with the offering of securities, including the notes.
+Accordingly, all references in the accompanying product supplement no. 168-A-I to the "Dow Jones EURO STOXX $50^{\$}$ Index."
+We have entered into a non-exclusive license with STOXX Limited (including its affiliates) for the right to use the EURO STOXX $50^{\$}$ Index in connection with the offering of securities, including the notes.